Part 3: Integration with Advancing Environmental Control Technologies

 Many cultivators today are implementing automated environmental control systems that capture and utilize data to make minor adjustments to maintain an ideal environment to produce higher-quality, more consistent products.
 Each microclimate, which may be a tray, grow room, or greenhouse requires different inputs, consistent implementation, and monitoring of numerous environmental variables such as:

-Temperature and relative humidity – These factors are set, monitored, and maintained through HVAC and control systems.
+Temperature and relative humidity – These factors are set, monitored, and maintained through HVAC and environmental control systems.
 It is essential to implement a system optimal for growing cannabis, which differs from standard HVAC systems in homes and office spaces.
 Growers looking to maximize outputs will regulate temperature and humidity to control , a key component of healthy plant growth.
 Maintaining consistent and optimal temperature and humidity throughout a plant’s life cycle can significantly improve performance and mitigate risk.

 Lighting – Automated lighting can include timers, sensors, moving methods, and light meters.
 Systems must be reliable, efficient, and integrate with other environmental controls to provide the optimal amount of lighting required for peak performance.